Maze Learning using a Hyperdimensional Predictive Processing Cognitive Architecture: Introduction

-While our ultimate aims are lofty, in this paper we demonstrate proof of concept.
-We show that our architecture, CogNGen (the COGnitive Neural GENerative system), is able to learn variants of a maze-learning task, including mazes that require planning (getting a key to open a locked door) and short-term memory (picking the correct path based on an earlier cue).
-In the context of reinforcement learning, our results further demonstrate that the synergy between predictive processing circuits and vector-symbolic models of short and long-term memory is competitive with several powerful intrinsic curiosity approaches, offering promising performance when the problem-specific reward is sparse.
+In this work, we demonstrate proof of concept and show that our architecture, CogNGen (the COGnitive Neural GENerative system; see \cite{Ororbia2022cogsci} for details), can learn variants of a maze-learning task, including those requiring planning (get a key to open a locked door) and memory (pick a path based on an earlier cue).
+Our results show that CogNGen is competitive with several deep learning approaches, offering promising performance when task reward is sparse.
+We start by describing the circuits and core modules used to construct CogNGen.
+Then, we describe the tasks used to evaluate CogNGen and the experimental results.